-Cumbria LGPS will hold Border to Coast to account through the following mechanisms:
+Cumbria LGPS holds Border to Coast to account through the following mechanisms:

-- Having a representative on the Shareholder Board, with equal voting rights, who will provide oversight and control of the corporate operations of Border to Coast. - A representative on the Joint Committee who will monitor and oversee the investment operations of Border to Coast. - Officer support to the above representatives from the Officer Operations Group and the Statutory Officer Group.
+- A representative on the Shareholder Board, with equal voting rights, who will provide oversight and control of the corporate operations of Border to Coast. - A representative on the Joint Committee who will monitor and oversee the investment operations of Border to Coast. - Officer support to the above representatives from the Officer Operations Group and the Statutory Officer Group. - The Fund will monitor and regularly review the investment performance of the assets under Border to Coast's management, seeking explanation and attendance of Border to Coast personnel at meetings where necessary.